 Some of us (hi there!) pay undue attention to price/earnings ratios.
 Dividend Growth Investor reminds you to look beyond one-time incidences that can have a huge impact on P/E, and instead focus on years’ worth of data.

-Andrew at 101 Centavos warns us that this is not one of his best posts, which means it’s still in the 95th percentile of CoW submissions.
+Andrew at 101 Centavos warns us that this is not one of his best posts, which means it’s still in the 95th percentile.
 In the public sector, customer service and going the extra mile mean nothing.

 We’ll see you tomorrow.
 Thanks for coming.